How VC's See You

 • Fill in holes: functional or industry knowledge

-• Bring connections: customers, employees, investors
+• Bring connections: customers, employees, and investors

 • But...